maksimKorzh/Chenglite/README.md

 # Chenglite
 Simple UCI chess engine written by self learner from scratch.
-This is an intermediate stage of my way to the true minimalist engine which I'm writing right now https://github.com/maksimKorzh/Minilite/

 Chenglite is not aimed to be a competetive engine, so please observe it as a beginner's attempt to write a chess program and please don't ask me